rifyne/radiate-laravel/readme.md

 * [font awesome](https://github.com/FortAwesome/Font-Awesome) support (sassy too!)

-* A Boxfile and Boxfile.install is included for those hosting their project on [pagodabox.com](http://pagodabox.com).

 ## How to use

 1. Clone the code into your web dev environment: `git clone git@github.com:cborgia/radiate.git www`
 2. cd into www `cd www`
-3. call composer update `composer update`
+3. call composer update `composer update --no-scripts`
 4. start a server to make sure it's all good: `php artisan serve`
 5. setup new key: `php artisan key:generate`
 6. Get to work

+_(you'll need to setup your ENV and migrate the user table to the DB if you want to capture data from the user registrations form)._

-## To Do (In August 2014):
+## To Do (In Nov 2014):
 * Update font awesome
 * Update h5bp code
 * Rework asset directory